FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 ## Train the RC-model for clustering

-As in the case of classification, the data must be provided as multidimensional NumPy arrays of shape $[N,T,V]$
+As in the case of classification, the data must be provided as multidimensional NumPy arrays of shape *[N,T,V]*

 **Training**